HL7/Vulcan-schedule-ig/input/pagecontent/visit-windows.md

 # Visit Windows

 The basic SoA visit timings (that is, the subject study day/times on which required activities should be performed) describes the optimal schedule to meet a protocols research objectives.
-Practical considerations in the clinic make it sensible to offer investigational sites some flexibily to accomodate issues such as visits falling on weekends, or hospital services availability (e.g. for X-Rays), or other logistical issues.
+Practical considerations in the clinic make it sensible to offer investigational sites some flexibility to accommodate issues such as visits falling on weekends, or hospital services availability (e.g. for X-Rays), or other logistical issues.
 These permitted variances are usually specified in SoA in the form of "visit date/time +/- duration" (V3 +/ 1 day).
 The flexibility around a planned visit/encounter may be symmetric or asymmetrically around a target date (e.g., no more than 2 days before and up to 4 days after the target date).
 The adherence of an investigational site to the target and permitted visit windows ensures compliance with the protocol timings, and may be used as a measure of 'site quality'.

 The existing FHIR structure for specifying ranges over which a related action can occur uses the [Period](https://hl7.org/fhir/datatypes.html#Period) datatype; which has _lower_ and _upper_ attributes defining the Range of dates/times that an encounter or activities can occur.
 This can be used to specify visit windows, but does not then permit a single *target date* to be specified within that visit window.